IsmaLeal/alzheimers-progression/README.md

 This repository implements and visualizes network-based models of pathological tau protein spread across the human brain, simulating Alzheimer’s progression through a variety of biophysically and clinically informed regimes.

-The models are based on the **FKPP (Fisher–Kolmogorov)** framework and explore the effects of clearance, volume-based scaling, and Laplacian reweighting through non-linear damage mechanisms.
+The models are based on the **FKPP (Fisher–Kolmogorov)** framework and explore (i) the effects of brain clearance, and (ii) Laplacian reweighting to account for neural damage.

 ---